 What Is Horizontal Scaling?

-Horizontal scaling is a lot like how it sounds.
-It's increasing the capability of your system by adding to your network.
+Horizontal scaling, on the other hand, is a lot like how it sounds.
+It's increasing the elasticity and scalability of your infrastructure by adding compute systems to your network.
 Horizontal scaling is also sometimes referred to as "horizontal scalability" or "scaling out."

 Clustering your servers is one typical example of horizontal scaling.
 It's also a good illustration of why this approach is so appealing for network admins.
 When your system becomes overly taxed, you can add more servers to the cluster.